simonswain/straw/README.md

 You must define named outputs in your Topology before using them in the node.

-Any other fields will be passed in to the worker node as options for it to use as it sees fit.
+Any other fields will be passed in to the Node as options for it to use as it sees fit.

 ### Options